cksystemsteaching/selfie/book.md

 The Art of Computer Programming by Donald E. Knuth

 This book is seminal work in multiple volumes that provides comprehensive coverage of many aspects of computer science.
-It is the de-facto standard encyclopedia of computer science for readers that already have formal training in computer science.
-You may nevertheless want to consider this book for starting your own computer science library, and use it as invaluable reference.
+It is the de-facto standard encyclopedia of computer science.
+You may want to consider this book for starting your own computer science library, and use it as invaluable reference.

 Gödel, Escher, Bach by Douglas Hofstadter